Skip to main content

 Pre Physical Therapy

-• Kinesiology comprehensive major with emphasis in Rehabilitation Science
+• Comprehensive major in Rehabilitation Science or Exercise Science (Kinesiology Department)

 • Biology standard major

-Although a large number of physical therapists work in hospitals, a majority can be found in private physical therapy offices, rehabilitation centers, community health centers, nursing homes, home health agencies, corporate or industrial health centers, sports facilities, research institutions, schools, pediatric centers, and universities.
+Most physical therapists work in hospitals, and they also work in private physical therapy offices, rehabilitation centers, community health centers, nursing homes, home health agencies, corporate or industrial health centers, sports facilities, research institutions, schools, pediatric centers, and universities.

 Admission Requirements: